 Centennial Park is a 14-acre linear park located in the heart of Rifle between the Park Avenue and Railroad Avenue residential neighborhoods.
 It connects the historic downtown on the south with the county fairgrounds on the north.
 It features a "walk through time" along Rifle Creek with interpretive areas that tell the city's story over the past century.

-The intent of the community park is to highlight the city's rich history, natural environment, and cultural diversity and to bring the community together along Rifle Creek.
-The park provides open space and passive recreation opportunities for neighboring residents.
-It provides safe pedestrian connections over the creek to Rifle Middle School, an existing trail system, other city parks, and downtown.
-It also will serve the entire community by providing a space for larger gatherings, community events, and festivals.
+This community park will highlight the city's rich history, natural environment, and cultural diversity, and brings people together along Rifle Creek.
+It will provide open space and passive recreation opportunities for residents.
+Already, the park provides safe pedestrian connections over the creek to Rifle Middle School, an existing trail system, other city parks, and downtown.
+It serves the entire community by providing a space for larger gatherings, community events, and festivals.

 Challenges of designing the park, located in a flood plain, included designing features to accommodate occasional flood waters and seasonal high flows from the creek and to allow for efficient maintenance and clean-up.